WallyS02/Kubernetes-DevOps-Essentials/README.md

 * **metadata** - contains resource metadata like name, labels and annotations
 * **spec** - contains desired resource state, its structure depends on a resource type
 ## Pods
 Pods are the most basic unit in Kubernetes.
 It consists of one or more containers.
-Containers share namespace, volumes, IP address, port and other resources inside pod.
-Each pod has a unique inside cluster.
+Containers share namespace, volumes, IP address, ports and other resources inside pod.
+Each pod has a unique IP inside cluster.
 Pods are short-lived and can be deleted, replaced and moved inside the cluster, k8s does not fix malfunctioning pods, instead it deletes it and creates a new one.

 Example of Pod manifest:
 ```